ethereum/c-kzg-4844/bindings/nim/README.md

-# Nim bindings
+# Nim Bindings for the C-KZG Library

-This directory contains Nim bindings for the c-kzg-4844 library.
+This directory contains Nim bindings for the C-KZG-4844 library.

-## Requirements
+## Prerequisites

 These bindings support Nim compiler version 1.2, 1.4, 1.6, and devel.